wincentbalin/cuneiform-book-cuneifier/README.md

 # Cuneiform book cuneifier

 This is a converter from transliterated syllables from the pp. 102-103 of the book [**cuneiform**](https://www.britishmuseumshoponline.org/cuneiform.html) (ISBN: 978-0-7141-1188-9), implemented in [OpenGRM Thrax](http://www.opengrm.org/twiki/bin/view/GRM/Thrax).
+It is licensed under [Apache 2.0 License](LICENSE).

 # References